KennethLeeJE8/monzo-hat-integration/README.md

 # monzo-hat-integration
 Connecting information from Monzo to HAT PDAs

+# Setup

+Use npm install to install the neccessary packages
+Use npm start to start the React Application

-# .env file
+## .env file
+Duplicate the .env.example file and name the duplicate .env, changing the variables accordingly

 grant_type: Keep as authorization_code
 client_id: Get from Monzo application on https://developers.monzo.com/api
 client_secret: Get from Monzo application on https://developers.monzo.com/api
 redirect_url: Application URL, make sure that it is a valid URL

-Since I am testing it in a dev environment, I used gotolocalhost as a valid URL as localhost does not work with OAuth.
+Since I am testing it in a dev environment, I used [tolocalhost](https://tolocalhost.com/) as a valid URL as localhost does not work with OAuth.

-If you will be using localhost as well, then have your application running and fill out the corresponding port number at https://tolocalhost.com/
+If you will be using localhost as well, then have your localhost running and fill out the corresponding port number at [tolocalhost]https://tolocalhost.com/.

+# Progression
+Login -> MonzoAuthToken -> Monzo Account Balance

 # Dual Authentication
 There are 2 authentication steps in the process of grabbing yor account details: